Search results

 Friday

 Confirm all weekly deliverables completed.
-Update CRM.
-Log client feedback and concerns.
+Note any client feedback or concerns for the following week.

 Core responsibilities